-WSSC Water has lost approximately \$150 million in revenue from March of 2020 to date, which has required budget cuts of roughly \$150 million in FYs 2020 through 2022.
-Sadly, one in five customers is past due on their bills - equating to approximately 80,000 delinquent accounts and over \$60 million past due.
-Despite repeated requests for direct assistance to address these delinquencies, we have yet to receive federal, state or county assistance.
+As a result of the ongoing COVID-19 pandemic, WSSC Water lost approximately \$150 million in revenue from March of 2020 to March 2022.
+This loss required budget cuts of roughly \$150 million in FYs 2020 through 2022.
+Sadly, one in five customers is past due on their bills - equating to over 81,000 delinquent accounts and nearly \$55 million past due.
+As of June 30, 2022, 1,340 WSSC Water customers across both counties have received a total of \$1.5 million in assistance through the federal Low Income Household Water Assistance Program (LIHWAP).
+But despite repeated requests for direct assistance to address these delinquencies, we have yet to receive federal, state or county assistance.
 The ongoing loss of revenue due to the global health and financial crisis has caught the attention of the bond rating agencies.
 While we maintained our AAA bond rating, one agency changed our outlook from stable to negative.
 The other rating agencies noted the need to maintain sufficient debt coverage ratios and reserve levels to maintain the rating.
 The potential loss of our coveted AAA rating would adversely impact debt service, which is our largest expense, and result in millions in additional costs.
+The Customer Assistance Program, the Water Fund and payment plans are available to help qualified financially struggling customers by providing assistance with water and sewer bills.